Top 8 Desktop Publishing Software for Mac

 Publisher Lite offers over 40 different templates for creating documents like multipage booklets, colorful newsletters and more.
 Publisher also includes tools for text and images manipulation, making it a great choice for beginners.

-More sophisticated Publisher Plus for $19.99 benefits from CMYK color mode, advanced typography and design tools, bigger amount of templates compared to Publisher Lite.
+The more sophisticated Publisher Plus for US$19.99 benefits from CMYK color mode, advanced typography and design tools, bigger amount of templates compared to Publisher Lite.
 In general Publisher Plus is designed for users who require more advanced software.
 Publisher Plus is available for both Windows and macOS.

 Pros: